Lady Dior: Your First-Time Purchase Guide

 Here’s what you need to know

 Traditionally, the Lady Dior comes in four different sizes – Mini, Small/MyLady ABC, Medium, and Large.
-Over time, special sizes have been issued as well – the Micro version for Spring/Summer 2015, for instance, or the 2010 Extra-Large edition.
+Over time, special shapes and sizes have been issued as well – the Micro version for Spring/Summer 2015, for instance, or the 2010 Extra-Large edition.

 |Bag Size||Measurement in cm|

 |Lady Dior Mini|